-- 1. alternative behavioral guidance modalities;

-- 2. dental needs of the patient;

-- 3. the effect on the quality of dental care;

-- 4. the patient's emotional development;

-- 5. the patient's physical considerations.
+- 1. alternative behavioral guidance modalities; - 2. dental needs of the patient; - 3. the effect on the quality of dental care; - 4. the patient's emotional development; - 5. the patient's medical and physical considerations.

-Documentation shall include:
+Documentation shall include2:

-- 1. informed consent.
-Informed consent must be obtained from the parent and documented prior to the use of - 2. instructions and information provided to the parent; - 3. health evaluation; - 4. a time-based record that includes the name, route, site, time, dosage, and patient effect of administered drugs;

-- 5. the patient's level of consciousness, responsiveness, heart rate, blood pressure, respiratory rate, and oxygen saturation at the time of treatment and until predetermined discharge criteria have been attained. - 6. adverse events (if any) and their treatment; - 7. time and condition of the patient at discharge.

-Objectives: The goals of sedation are to:

-- 1. guard the patient's safety and welfare; - 2. minimize physical discomfort and pain; - control anxiety, minimize psychological trauma, and maximize the potential for amnesia; - 4. control behavior and/or movement so as to allow the safe completion of the procedure; - 5. return the patient to a state in which safe discharge from medical supervision, as determined by recognized criteria, is possible.

-Indications: Sedation is indicated for:

-- 1. fearful, anxious patients for whom basic behavior guidance techniques have not been successful; - 2. patients who cannot cooperate due to a lack of psychological or emotional maturity and/or mental, physical, or medical disability; - 3. patients for whom the use of sedation may protect the developing psyche and/or reduce medical risk.

-Contraindications: The use of sedation is contraindicated for:
+- informed consent.
+Informed consent must be obtained from the parent and documented prior to the use of sedation: - 2. instructions and information provided to the parent; - 3. health evaluation; - 4. a time-based record that includes the name, route, site, time, dosage, and patient effect of administered drugs; - 5. the patient's level of consciousness, responsiveness, heart rate, blood pressure, respiratory rate, and oxygen saturation at the time of treatment and until predetermined discharge criteria have been attained; - 6. adverse events (if any) and their treatment; - 7. time and condition of the patient at discharge. - Objectives: The goals of sedation are to: - 1. guard the patient's safety and welfare; - 2. minimize physical discomfort and pain; - control anxiety, minimize psychological trauma, and maximize the potential for amnesia; - 4. control behavior and/or movement so as to allow the safe completion of the procedure; - 5. return the patient to a state in which safe discharge from medical supervision, as determined by recognized criteria, is possible. - Indications: Sedation is indicated for: - 1. fearful, anxious patients for whom basic behavior guidance techniques have not been successful; - 2. patients who cannot cooperate due to a lack of psychological or emotional maturity and/or mental, physical, or medical disability; - 3. patients for whom the use of sedation may protect the developing psyche and/or reduce medical risk. - Contraindications: The use of sedation is contraindicated for: - 1. the cooperative patient with minimal dental needs;

-- 1. the cooperative patient with minimal dental needs; - predisposing medical conditions which would make sedation inadvisable.
+2. predisposing medical and/or physical conditions which would make sedation inadvisable.